+'''

 Figure 42.
 Device IP Addresses

+'''

 In most cases there are multiple settings on one page.
-Changing a setting does CAUTION not instantly apply the new value.
+Changing a setting does not instantly apply the new value.
 Click Apply on the WebUI to save all changes on that page.

 Changes made on the WebUI are transmitted to all connected devices when applied.
-If changes are being made at the Deskset and WebUI simultaneously, a NOTE first-come-first-served policy on resource allocation applies.
+If changes are being made at the Deskset and WebUI simultaneously, a first-come-first-served policy on resource allocation applies.
 System configuration changes are transmitted globally when you press Save on the Deskset or click Apply on the WebUI.

-WebUI information for Deskset users is contained in the "Web Interface" chapter of the SB67020/025 Deskset User's Guide, the SB67030/031 Deskset and Accessories User's Guide and the SB67035 Deskset User's Guide at www.telephones.att.com/synapseguides.
+WebUI information for Deskset users is contained in the "Web Interface" chapter of the SB67020/025 Deskset User's Guide and the SB67030/031 Deskset and Accessories User's Guide at www.telephones.att.com/synapseguides.